 International trade rules in waste are managed via the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal ("The Basel Convention").
-The Basel Convention determines what kind of waste can be exported and the regulations that apply to assure that this is properly handled and that the receiving country has the ability and capacity to process the waste.
+The Basel Convention, determines what kind of waste can be exported and the regulations that apply to assure that this is properly handled and that the receiving country has the ability and capacity to process the waste.
 Waste cooking oil is allowed to be traded internationally under the Basel Convention.
 Most of the Waste Cooking Oils exported from Hong Kong go to Europe.
 In 2014 Europe produced 1.8 million MT of biodiesel from Waste Cooking Oils.
-There is strong support in Europe for biodiesel made from waste because of the positive impact on greenhouse gas emissions, replacing diesel by waste biodiesel.
-This strong support for waste biodiesel in Europe has had a very positive impact on the Waste Cooking Oil markets in Hong Kong.
-Before 2010 restaurants needed to pay to get their Waste Cooking Oil collected, but due to the support for waste biodiesel in Europe prices for Waste Cooking Oil increased, and therefore collectors were willing to pay for the Waste Cooking Oils.
-This has had a very positive impact on the recycled volumes of Waste Cooking Oils and therefore the environment in Hong Kong.
+There is strong support in Europe for biodiesel made from waste because of the positive impact on greenhouse gas emissions, replacing diesel by waste blodiesel.
+This strong support for waste biodiesel in Europe has had a very positive impact on the Waste The European Chamber of Commerce in Hong Kong is a Chamber of Chambers's Austrian, Belgium/Luxembourg, British, Danish, Dutch, Finnish, French, German, Irish, Italian, Lithuanian, Portuguese, Romanian, Spanish, Swedish.